-On a bright Tuesday morning my wife expressed her desire to visit the temple of ‘Maa Matia Mangala, 15 kilometers from my house’.
+On a bright Tuesday morning, my wife expressed her desire to visit the temple of ‘Maa Matia Mangala, 15 kilometres from my house’.
 The temple is very famous in our area that encompasses more than 100 villages.
 It is located in the village of Baranga, Rajnagar, Kendrapara, Odisha.
 After a little discussion, my father called up a cab driver and around 11 am, we were all set out for the place.

 Our group comprised 6 members, including my mother, sister, her son, my sister-in-law, my wife and, of course, me.
-Though I am not a temple goer, it was pretty excited for me to see a new place, at least.
+Though I am not a temple goer, it was pretty exciting for me to see a new place, at least.
 I only knew it was a temple close to the river of Brahmani and I would have some amazing pictures.

 There was no problem till we reached Madanpur as the Madanpur-Pattamundai road has newly been constructed.
 It wouldn’t be wrong to compare the road to the national highways.
 It was wide enough and there was ample space for bikers, cars, trucks and buses to go smoothly.
 The road was not great after Madanpur College.
 Single narrow road with vehicles from both ends – a terrible journey!
 Finally, we arrived at our destination safely after crossing the Rajnagar Bridge, some villages and crowded markets.
 From Rajnagar, Baranga is just 7 km away.
 The journey took us almost an hour.

 I was actually expecting more crowd as I heard such stuff from people earlier.
 Well, it was not that less either.
 After alighted from the car, I discovered that my mother had come barefooted.
 It was not because she is a great devotee of Maa Matia Mangala, rather she had forgotten to wear it.
 Quite strange, isn’t it?